Vegan Tuna – Another great use for chickpeas!

 Chickpeas are a wonder ingredient in the vegan pantry.
 They have so many uses – Chickpea Stew, the leftover water can be used to make Yorkshire Puddings and meringues, they make delicious Hummus, etc. I also saw recipes for a vegan tuna that can top your jacket spuds or fill sarnies.
 No, I haven’t completely lost my mind!
 This is an actual thing in the vegan community.
 I was sceptical to begin with, especially as I never liked fish in the first place.
 When the Teen was younger I would make him tuna sandwiches for school but would recoil if any touched my fingers as I loaded it onto the bread :p

 Squeamishness aside, using vegan mayonnaise as a basis for the ‘sauce’ worked very well.
 I also used some dried seaweed to add to the ‘sea’ taste but this is optional.
+Others use Nori for that too.
 Mr. Canny said it was like heaven so I must have done a pretty good job of replicating it 🙂 I added a handful of frozen baby corn to make it more realistic.

 The Teen would only try it when I used the dressing to cover Linda McCartney’s Vegetarian Chicken – which is suitable also for vegans, too.
 As tuna is often referred to as the ‘chicken of the sea’ it made sense this would work.
 He was taken aback at how easy it was to make such a convincing replacement using a few clever ingredients.
 He can now have his favourite Tuna Jacket Potato at home without any animal suffering.
 The ‘chicken’ is flaky in texture like the fish.
 All I did was substitute a handful for the drained chickpeas.